-Spring is still a few weeks away by the human calendar, but signs are everywhere evident in the natural world.
+Spring has scarcely arrived by the human calendar, but signs are everywhere evident in the natural world.

 They are incorruptible, these wild things, attuned to the sun and the wind and the ether with a sensitivity long lost to humans.
 When I lived in Michigan’s Upper Peninsula, I learned to gauge the coming of winter by the wholesale departure of Canada geese, hundreds of them splitting the sky in long wedges, calling to each other in voices that felt melancholy as I watched, tethered to what would soon be a snowbound earth.

 I looked forward to their return, through winter’s dark belly and into the brightening year.
 There were other seasonal signs that came earlier: sweet threads of sap trickling down the trunks of the sugar maples in late February, the tentative emergence in mid-March of the chipmunks, lean and hungry from their quasi-hibernation.
 But it was the return of the geese — winging their way back to us, their song now joyous in my ear — that meant spring had arrived.

 I was surprised recently to find a hint of that wildness still in my good hen Ellie.
 Modern chickens have been bred so intensively that many of the natural behaviors that do not suit man’s purposes have been eradicated.
 They lay at an astounding rate — hundreds of eggs each year — far outstripping the summer clutches their wild forebears produce.
 Even their strongest instinct, maternity, has been bred out of most hens, because when a chicken sits a nest, she quits producing the eggs humans want.
 Only molting and shortened day length — which typically occur in fall and early winter — keep most commercially bred hens from laying.